shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2436919" style="font-size: 18px; font-weight: bold;">A Machine Learning Framework for Preventing Cracking in Semiconductor Materials</a>

-Simulating Defects at Interfaces in Materials:
+Simulating Defects at Materials Interfaces:
 ------
-We explore the impact of various interfaces on material properties to uncover fundamental mechanisms, empowering us to design advanced materials through strategic interfacial engineering.
+We investigate how defects—including dopants, impurities, vacancies, and dislocations—influence material properties and performance at critical interfaces such as grain boundaries and phase boundaries.
+Through advanced atomistic and multi-scale simulations, we aim to uncover the fundamental mechanisms governing defect nucleation, segregation, migration, and interaction at these interfaces.

 <a href="/publication/2018-02-PRL-interface-phase" style="font-size: 18px; font-weight: bold;">First-order interfacial transformations with a critical point: breaking the symmetry at a symmetric tilt grain boundary’ mechanical properties</a>